Truvada Approval History

 - Company: Gilead Sciences, Inc.

-Truvada (emtricitabine and tenofovir disoproxil fumarate) is a combination of nucleoside analog HIV-1 reverse transcriptase inhibitors indicated in combination with other antiretroviral agents for the treatment of HIV-1 infection in adults.
+Truvada (emtricitabine and tenofovir disoproxil fumarate) is a combination of nucleoside analog HIV-1 reverse transcriptase inhibitors indicated in combination with other antiretroviral agents for the treatment of HIV-1 infection, and for pre-exposure prophylaxis (PrEP) to reduce the risk of sexually acquired HIV-1 in people at high risk.